kind-grape/python-apigee-pop/README.md

 # python-lib-tmobile-poptoken-builder

 ## High Level structure of the code
-This code bundle contains the following 3 python files for example usage of Canvas API endpoints.
+This code bundle contains the following python files for example usage of Canvas API endpoints.
-`get_access.py` module is used to get the access token and PoP token based on the oauth endpoints, which are required for all the subsequent intereaction with apigee gateways.
-Once `get_access.py` are executed, this module would return the access token with validity of 30min.
+`pop_util.py` module contains `access_token()` method is used to get the access token and PoP token based on the oauth endpoints, which are required for all the subsequent intereaction with apigee gateways.
+Once `access_token()` are executed, this function would return the access token with validity of 30min.
 This access token is required as `Bearer` authorization header
-`get_pop.py` is a module that returns the pop token for particular api endpoints.
+`create_pop()` is a function that returns the pop token for particular api endpoints.
 This pop token shoudl be used as x-authorization header.
-`common_var.py` is the shared variables modules which are used in both `get_access.py` and `get_pop.py` modules
+`common_var.py` is the shared variables modules which are used in the functions in the module

 ## Usage
 First, you would need to install the following dependencies in your python runtime env.
 It's recommend to use virtualenv for this if you are running in a local development environment.